irinaNMN/tasks-repository/README.md

 ### nested_list.html

-In this HTML file nested_list.html with a nested unordered list I import the external style file CSS wich is named listStyle.css.
+In this HTML file nested_list.html which a nested unordered list I import the external style file CSS which is named listStyle.css.

 ### ord_list_icons.html